flatironhealth/fh-immuta-utils/doc/managing_policies.md

 *Note*: To apply both data and subscription policies, skip the `--type` argument which defaults to both data and subscription policies being applied.

-Running the script above will generate a new global subscription policy named `subscription_1_subscription_policy` that will:
+Running the script above will generate a new global subscription policy named `subscription_01_subscription_policy` that will:
 * **action** --> deny subscription except for users who are in the group `group01`
 * **circumstance** --> for data sources tagged with `tag01`

+### Supported Values

 Similar to data policies, subscription policies can be configured many ways.
 However, only the following are currently supported values by `fh-immuta-utils`: